EleutherAI/tqdm-multiprocess/README.md

 ## Usage

 *TqdmMultiProcessPool* creates a standard python multiprocessing pool with the desired number of processes.
 Under the hood it uses async_apply with an event loop to monitor a tqdm and logging queue, allowing the worker processes to redirect both their tqdm objects and logging messages to your main process.
+There is also a queue for the workers to update the single global tqdm.

 As shown below, you create a list of tasks containing their function and a tuple with your parameters.
-The functions you pass in will need an extra "tqdm_func" argument on the end which you must use to initialize your tqdms.
+The functions you pass in will need the extra arguments on the end "tqdm_func, global_tqdm".
+You must use tqdm_func when initializing your tqdms for the redirection to work.
 As mentioned above, passing iterators into the tqdm function is currently not supported, so set total=total_steps when setting up your tqdm, and then update the progress manually with the update() method.
 All other arguments to tqdm should work fine.

-Once you have your task list, call the map() method on your pool, passing in the process count, task list and error callback function.
+Once you have your task list, call the map() method on your pool, passing in the process count, global_tqdm (or None), task list, as well as error and done callback functions.
 The error callback will be trigerred if your task functions return anything evaluating as False (if not task_result in the source code).
+The done callback will be called when the task succesfully completes.

+The map method returns a list containing the returned results for all your tasks in original order.

 ### examples/basic_example.py